 Say you just launched an e-commerce store to sell your arts and crafts.
 Do you really need to hire staff to help you grow?
 Or, are there other, smarter ways to grow your business at your own pace?

 The truth is, the generic advice that can be found in even the most celebrated management books isn’t necessarily going to apply to you.
 That doesn’t mean that good content is impossible to find – it just might not be tailored to your unique situation.

-What personalised advice can give you
+What personalized advice can give you

 Ideally, the advice you use will come from a source with industry experience.
 It should also be based on your personal plan for growth.
 The most sound advice will take into account not just the stage that your business is at, but what’s happening in your personal life, too.

 The best part of enlisting the help of a professional business coach is that the first thing you’ll do is assess your needs.
 With one-on-one guidance, you’ll get custom advice that you won’t find even if you read twenty business books.

 There are three things about personalised advice that sets it apart from the generic tips you can normally find in your research.

 Ask yourself why you started your business in the first place.
 The reason you became a business owner may take on all shapes and sizes: